 This is often used when a villain is destroyed or humiliated or meets an unpleasant fate or his Evil Plan is foiled, so beware of spoilers.

-Tsuna is clearly beating Xanxus towards the end of their fight in Katekyo Hitman Reborn!.
+Tsuna is clearly beating Xanxus towards the end of their fight.
 Xanxus is not happy about this and says such things like, "Not possible!
 This is impossible!"

 Similarly, Byakuran states a phrase close enough to this when an enraged Tsuna blows him away with his X-Burner attack after hitting him with a This Is Unforgivable and delivering an awesome Curb-Stomp Battle to him.

 After Yami Yugi's millennium puzzle protects him from Panik's flames, which actually threatened death instead of the Shadow Realm, and seconds later Yami uses Mind Crush, either to destroy him or banish him to the Shadow Realm for eternity.

 Panik: You survived!
 How can this be?
 It's impossible!

 Asakura utters "It can't be!" in Haruhi Suzumiya, right after Yuki started terminating her.
 While she looked desperate while saying it (and for some reason, had Puppy-Dog Eyes...
 What the?), she gets a hold of her Stepford Smiler face again, after that.

 Saionji in the first episode of Revolutionary Girl Utena.
 This seems to be the standard reaction of anybody losing the Rose Bride, which always happens to somebody who has started to take her (or their "right" to her) for granted.